 2. Prefer push to SMS when possible

 Push notifications are more affordable and, at times, less intrusive than SMS.
 They can be used for both transactional and marketing communications.
+This is a simple but effective email and sms marketing strategy for reducing costs without sacrificing reach.

 3. Prioritize low-cost channels but enable fallback